dektlong/apigrid-demo-old/README.md

 - The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify k8sbuilders/install-ingress-controller.sh

-- Update the image locations in all the deployment yamls with your Image Registy info (feel free to contribue a dynamic setup here)
+- Update the image locations in all k8s Deployments yamls with your Image Registy info (feel free to contribue a dynamic setup here)

-- Update the ingress urls with your specific domain (feel free to contribue a dynamic setup here)

 - Spring Boot Observer (very early, use at your own risk!)

   - build and push images to your repo
   - Update /sbo yamls
-  - The observer UI should be available at http://sbo.apps.dekt.io/apps
+  - The observer UI should be available at http://sbo.<DEMO_APP_SUBDOMAIN>.<DEMO_DOMAIN>/apps

 ## Installing the demo